binyaminyblatt/graphicaudio_scraper/README.md

 # 📚 GraphicAudio Scraper + Lookup API

-A personal project that scrapes metadata from **GraphicAudio** and exposes a lightweight lookup API that can also serve as an **Audiobookshelf Custom Metadata Provider**.
+> A personal project that scrapes metadata from **GraphicAudio** and exposes a lightweight lookup API that can also serve as an **Audiobookshelf Custom Metadata Provider**.

+> ⚠️ Note: While there is a public instance of this API, it’s hosted on a free plan with a very low data cap.
+If you’d like access, please send me a message and I can provide it.

 ---